fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

   You will learn how to install, configure, and use your first Chirpy-based website, as well as deploy it to a web server.
 author: kyrylrybkin
 date: 2022-11-14 20:55:00 +0800
-categories: [trading infrastructure]
+categories: [Software development]
 tags: [java]
 pin: true
 media_subpath: '/assets/posts/cache-friendly-application'
 ---
 ## Memory hierarchy
-Let's look at the cache hierarchy and data access time.
-The time depends on the hardware and is given to illustrate how many times each memory is faster or slower than the other.
+Let’s explore the memory hierarchy and its associated data access times.
+These values depend on the hardware and provide an understanding of how much faster or slower each type of memory is compared to the others.
 ### Processor registers
 Processor registers have the fastest access (typically 1 processor cycle) and can be as small as a few bytes.
 ### L1 cache